State Employee Tuition Exemption

 - All self-sustaining or fee-based courses

-Also, certain state funded courses or programs may be excluded from the tuition exemption program on the basis of academic or fiscal considerations.
+Also, certain state funded sections or programs may be excluded from the tuition exemption program on the basis of academic or fiscal considerations.

-- Returning undergraduate and professional students who have not attended for two or more quarters must complete the Returning Student Re-enrollment application and pay the non-refundable $70 application fee online.
+- Returning undergraduate and professional students who have not attended for two or more quarters must complete the Returning Student Re-enrollment Form and pay the non-refundable $80 submission fee online.

 - After registering for classes, please check your UW student account balance, available through MyUW.
 You will be billed $30 non-refundable registration fee and any additional tuition for credits over 6.
 You will also be billed the UW Quarterly Technology Fee which is per credit.
 This balance is due when UW tuition is due, please see the Academic Calendar for the specific date, it is typically the 3rd Friday of the quarter.

 - A $25 late registration fee will be assessed if the student initially registers for the quarter on or after the eighth calendar day of that quarter.
 A $75 late registration fee will be assessed if the student initially registers for the quarter on or after the 15th calendar day of that quarter.